araa47/CryptoChatBot/README.md

 3) Dialogflow than classifes the intent of this message and also possible Entities that it recognizes and returns this information to python.

-4) If any one of the entities defined is recognized by dialogflow, python grabs price data using Coincap's API.
+4) If any one of the intents + entities defined is recognized by dialogflow, python grabs price data using Coincap's API.
 This process would sometimes be slow and make the crypto bot seem slow.
 So the python script just grabs the price information for all coins every 15 mins and stores it locally in a dictionary.
 When price information is needed, it simply uses this dictionary to get the current price.
 This ensures there is no network latency and that the bots response isnt any slower.

 ## Configuring Dataflow